Are you wondering what a CDN or ‘content delivery network’ is and why it’s important for your website?

 To find out what a CDN is, simply click on the image above to view the infographic.
 You can also continue reading our article for written details.

-Note: Just to clarify, a CDN is something you use on top of having a web hosting account because it helps speed up things.
+Note: Just to clarify, a CDN is something you use in addition to having a web hosting account because it helps speed things up.

 What Is a CDN?